jundalisay/sp/content/en/material/fallacies/age-universe.md

 - The corrruption of Economics is the obsession with money
 - The corrruption of Physics is the obsession with visible things

 Physics is unable to process invisible things like spirit and mind, calling them pseudo-science.
-This forces them to simplilstic theories that are based on visible effects instead of invisible cause:
+This forces them to simplistic theories that are based on visible effects instead of invisible cause:

 - The universe needing to have a starting day is an idea from the Bible, proposed by the priest Lemaitre as the hypothesis of the primeval atom